-Taking some cells and tissue from an enlarged lymph node is the only way to find out why it's swollen.
-This is called a biopsy.
-There are different types of biopsy (see table below).
+Removing some cells and tissue from an enlarged lymph node is the only way to find out why it's swollen.
+This is called a biopsy and it may be done as either an excision biopsy or a core biopsy.